specklesystems/speckle-docs/user/powerbi.md

 #### Loading objects

-In order load the objects from the table into the viewer, just add the fields `Stream URL` and `Object ID` onto their respective inputs in the visual.
+In order to load the objects from the table into the viewer, just add the fields `Stream URL` and `Object ID` onto their respective inputs in the visual.

 ![Visual inputs](./img-powerbi/visual-inputs.png)

-Once both fields are added, the Viewer would start to load the objects into the scene.
+Once both the fields are added, the Viewer would start to load the objects into the scene.
 The **Object Data** input is optional, and is only used to enable highlight/coloring functions.

 #### Highlighting objects across visuals